Entries will be accepted from May 1st - May 31st, 2014

 No entry fees are required.
 Although the scholarships are based on merit, need is also taken into consideration to a lesser degree.
 If you are in particular need of the funds to continue your training, please make this clear in your application.

 The applicant should be intent on becoming a career artist.
 The scholarship is not intended for individuals who are only studying art as a hobby.
 ARC reserves the right to disburse funds in whole or in part after evaluation of the merits of applicant entries as exhibited by their work and proof of enrollment at an atelier, academy, studio-school or program approved by ARC.
-Please check with Kara Ross, the Director of Operations, to determine if the program or apprenticeship in which you are currently enrolled, or wish to enroll, qualifies for this competition.
+Please check with Kara Lysandra Ross, the Chief Operating Officer, to determine if the program or apprenticeship in which you are currently enrolled, or wish to enroll, qualifies for this competition.

 The decision of the Judges shall be final.
 ARC reserves the right of sole discretion to withhold awards if, in its judgment, the work submitted fails to comply with the standards as noted herein.